 Create a Flowchart

-Maps out each task in relation to the others in a time-sequence order.
+Maps out each task in relation to the others in time-sequence order.
 Some events occur in series (a linear path from task to task).
 Other actions occur in parallel (occurring at the same time).

 Identify Critical and Non-Critical Tasks

 Critical activities must be completed before the next task can begin.
 These are the bottle-necks that will delay the project.
 They are generally the tasks that occur in series.
 Non-critical tasks generally occur in parallel and may have some leeway in when they can start or finish.
 However, even non-critical tasks, if delayed long enough, may become critical.

 Determine the Expected Completion Time for each Task

 Each event has a duration.
 When there is some uncertainty, a range from start to finish may be appropriate.
 This will allow you to clearly chart out how long a process will take, or at least, the shortest timeframe in which it could be completed.

 Things will never go as planned and you will inevitably reach a choke point that impedes progress.
 However, there are generally “workarounds” that can allow you to continue moving while you solve the particular problem.
 Creating a “Plan B” will help avoid the stresses of constantly improvising.
 Generally, that leads to wasted resources, particularly the founders’ time.